Types of Multiplexing in Data Communications

 Types of Multiplexing

-There are two types of Multiplexing :
+There are three types of Multiplexing :

 - Frequency Division Multiplexing (FDM)